DiraGeoSystems/websiteOZ/README.md

+> [!CAUTION]
-This Website moved to the https://github.com/DiraGeoSystems/websiteAU repo - a synced for of the "website" repo
+> This Website moved to the https://github.com/DiraGeoSystems/websiteAU repo - a synced for of the "website" repo

 # The Dira Website